pagify/node-client/README.md

 For further information on uses of Pagify, please visit http://pagify.io

-This client library helps you to integrate Pagify with your ruby applications with minimum coding effort.
+This client library helps you to integrate Pagify with your Node.JS applications with minimum coding effort.
 Before using this library please ensure that you have a valid Pagify service account, and have noted down your API key and secret.
 Install the package using:
 ```javascript
 npm install pagify
 ```